AdobeDocs/marketo.en/help/marketo/release-notes/dynamic-chat.md

 ### Sound added to agent browser notification {#sound-added-to-agent-browser-notification}

 When a live chat is assigned to an agent, they get a browser notification.
 But occasionally they don't see them.
-We've added a notification sound to help prevent missed notifications going forward.
+We've added a [notification sound](/help/marketo/product-docs/demand-generation/dynamic-chat/live-chat/live-chat-overview.md#when-a-live-chat-is-routed-to-an-agent){target="_blank"} to help prevent missed notifications going forward.

 ![](assets/dynamic-chat-aug-2024-release-6.png)